 Specific Buying Advice

 Okay, so what if you just want to buy one or two expansions in addition to the Core Set and your tastes are based on play style and aspect more so than specific heroes?
-Well, if you want:
+First, read through our Aspect Guide to decide what fits your preferred playstyle best, then look into the following packs:

 Hero Overview: Cap can be built to do whatever you want, and do it well.
 A 2-2-2 stat line with a built-in readying ability and consistent access to his shield for +1 DEF and Retaliate means you can make Cap a good thwarter, attacker, defender, or all of the above.
 His alter-ego side even boasts an Ally cost-reducing effect if you want to go that route.
 Most of his cards are straightforward and efficient, making him a great choice for a teaching deck.
 He is also probably the best true-solo hero from the Core set through at least the first four Hero Packs.
 If there is anywhere that Cap is lacking, it’s in his relatively low REC of 3.